ankit-akash/srms/README.md

 Details of student  --

-Student name-- Anuj Kumar
+Student name-- Aaa

 Roll id--10861
-Student Class: Fourth(C)
+Student Class: Fourth(A)

 For Admin Panel